ChrisMoller/qapl/README.md

 * &ndash;L ws
    - load the specified workspace

-Following these options, qapl will accept any number of arguments that will be interpreted as scripts of the format described below.
+Following these options, qapl will accept any number of arguments that will be interpreted as files containing either scripts of the format described below or exported XML, also as described below.
+Any file ending in ".plot" will be interpreted as XML; anything else will be interpreted as a script.

 <h4>Initialisation file</h4>